Certificates of Authorization

 Renewal of Certificates of Authorization

-Certificates of Authorization must be renewed every two (2) years.
-A renewal notice is sent to the organization approximately 2 months prior to the expiration of the Certificate of Authorization.
+Certificates of Authorization must be renewed every two years.
+A renewal notice is sent to the organization at least one month prior to the expiration date.

 Organizations may designate a Temporary Permit holder as the EIC or AIC for purposes of obtaining a Certificate of Authorization.